Skip to main content

 for the husband exists the head of the wife like as Christ also the head of the church, himself the savior of the body (Ephesians 5:23-23)

-Paul is describing the relationship between a man and woman when they leave their parents and join in marriage whereby two become as one flesh, (which is also spoken as the consummation of marriage through sex which if happening outside of marriage is considered sexual immorality, 1 Corinthians 6:15-18).
+Christ is also savior of the body.
+Paul is using the relationship between a man and woman, when they leave their parents and join in marriage whereby two become as one flesh, (which is also spoken as the consummation of marriage through sex which if happening outside of marriage is considered sexual immorality, 1 Corinthians 6:15-18).
 After saying this Paul then says he is speaking of Christ and the church.
 He calls the church the bride of Christ and his goal is to present her in splendor and honor and purity (Ephesians 5:27).
 So in marriage two become one in flesh.
 Paul describes our being released from the Mosaic Law and joined to Christ in terms of marriage (Romans 7:1-4).

 do you not know your members belong to Christ? then shall I take away the member of Christ and make them a member of a prostitute?
 Not becoming, either do you not know because the one joined to a prostitute exist one body, for it says 'two exists one flesh' now the one joined to the Lord exists one spirit (1 Corinthians 6:15-18)

-That you can take Christ's member and join with a prostitute to become one flesh, speaks of a joining with Christ in the flesh, though we are joined with him in spirit.
+As mentioned we are joined with Christ spiritually.* That you can take Christ's member and join with a prostitute to become one flesh, speaks of a joining with Christ in the flesh.
 Now, we connect the scriptures, Christ is the head of the church and savior of the body.
 Not just the body of the church but of its members, of the man and woman.
 Like Christ takes care of the church the husband is to care for the wife, Paul explains, and as the church is subject to Christ, the wife is subject to the husband.
 Now, we look past the earthly, as there will be no marriage in heaven, and we speak of the church.

 husband love your wives just as also Christ loved the church and gave himself up for her...
 (Ephesians 5:25)

 We see a circular truth in this.
-The wife is subject to the husband and the husband loves the wife and gives himself up for her.
-Just as Christ gave himself up, "savior of the body" so that he might sanctify her, cleansing of the washing of the word so to present the church [bride] to himself in splendor, not having spot either wrinkle, either any such thing, rather so to be holy also, in this way husbands also should love their wives as their own bodies" (Ephesians 5:25-28).
+The wife is subject to the husband and the husband is to love the wife and give himself up for her.
+Just as Christ gave himself up, so that he is "savior of the body" so that "he might sanctify her, cleansing of the washing of the word so to present the church [bride] to himself in splendor, not having spot either wrinkle, either any such thing, rather so to be holy also, in this way husbands also should love their wives as their own bodies" (Ephesians 5:25-28).
 How did Christ give himself up for the church?
+He gave himself up for her.

 you know because the leaders of the nations accordingly rule over them and greatly exercise authority over them.
 Existing not so among you.
 But whoever would be great among you exist your servants and whoever wills to be first among you exists yours just as the Son of Man came not to be served rather to serve and to give his life a ransom for many (Matthew 20:25-29).